Discrete-Time Dynamical Systems

 \begin{align*} s_1 &= f[s_0] \\ s_2 &= f[s_1] = f[f[s_0]] \\ s_3 &= f[s_2] = f[f[f[s_0]]] \end{align*}

+That is, given an evolution function (\(f\)) and an initial state (\(s_0\)), function iteration generates the implied state trajectory of this model.
+Here the state trajectory is the sequence \([s_0, s_1, s_2, s_3, \ldots]\).
 As a convenient mathematical notation, write \(f^{\circ n}[s_0]\) to denote the result of iteratively applying the function \(f\) a total of \(n\) times, given the initial value \(s_0\).
+Then we may summarize all of these equations as follows.

 Mathematical and Computational Functions